-The purpose of this policy is to set forth the scope, objectives, standards of care, authorized financial institutions, permitted investment instruments and parameters, and reporting requirements for all investments made by the Transbay Joint Powers Authority (TJPA) and its Trustees.
-It is the policy of the TJPA to invest funds in a manner which will preserve capital, meet the daily cash flow demands of the TJPA, and provide investment return.
+The purpose of this policy is to set forth the scope, objectives, standards of care, authorized financial institutions, permitted investment instruments and parameters, and review and reporting requirements for all investments made by the Transbay Joint Powers Authority (TJPA) and its Trustees.
+It is the policy of the TJPA to invest funds in a manner which will comply with all federal and state laws governing the investment of public funds, preserve capital, meet the daily cash flow demands of the TJPA, and provide investment return.